rajdataengineer55-lang/trustlyads/DOCUMENTATION.md

 ### 3.4.
 Admin Panel (`src/app/admin/page.tsx`)

-This is a protected route, only fully visible to the authorized admin email.
+This is a protected route, only fully visible to an authenticated admin user.

 #### Ad Posting & Editing (`src/components/ad-generator.tsx`)